rokkro/earthviewpaper/README.md

 ##Linux:
 * See your distribution's software repository if Python 3 isn't already installed.
 * Earthviewpaper supports Unity 7, GNOME 3, and MATE (1.14).
 Cinnamon and Pantheon should work, but are untested.
+* In a terminal: ```python3 /path/to/earthviewpaper.py```
+* XFCE and LXQT will be supported soon.

+####Unsupported Desktop Enironments/WM's:
+#####The script can still download and save the wallpaper, despite not being able to change the wallpaper.
 * KDE Plasma wallpaper changing support doesnt seem possible/reliable (see [this](https://www.reddit.com/r/linux/comments/4k1wht/i_made_a_script_that_changes_your_wallpaper_based/d3cvat2)).
-The script can still download and save the wallpaper, however.
-* Support for older desktop environments is not planned.
+* GTK2 based DE's, excluding XFCE and MATE while they transition to GTK3.
+* LXDE
+* Deepin
-* In a terminal: ```python3 /path/to/earthviewpaper.py```
+* Systems using a WM only.

 ##Windows:
 * You'll probably need to [install Python 3](https://www.python.org/downloads/windows/).